Chi for Two®: A Relational, Developmental Approach to Embodiment & Trauma Healing

 You are always invited into anything we explore.

-We follow your unique pace, allowing space for curiosity, choice, and integration.
-You don’t have to perform, explain everything perfectly, or arrive with the “right” words—your experience is enough.
+You don’t have to perform, explain everything clearly, or arrive with the “right” words—your experience is enough.

 • Because this method is relational, part of the work happens in real time—through the interaction between us.
-Over time, you gain capacity to practice on your own.

 • Over time, many people notice subtle but meaningful shifts:

-• feeling more present in their body
+• feeling more present and settled in their body

-• responding instead of reacting
+• responding with more consciousness instead of reacting automatically

-• experiencing more flexibility in relationships
+• experiencing greater flexibility in relationships

 Caroline Gebhardt, LPC, RSME/T, somatic therapy Atlanta, Intuitive Eating, Chi for Two, Movement Therapy, Eating Disorder Therapy, Trauma Therapy, Parent & Family Therapy in Atlanta and Decatur, Georgia